lende/127/README.md

 ### Testing a third party service

-Let's say you want to try out [ownCloud](https://owncloud.org/).
+Let's say you want to try out [ownCloud].
 Simply run:

 ```
 docker run -d -p `sudo 127 -n owncloud.test:80`:80 owncloud
 ```

-... and your *ownCloud* instance should be available at http://owncloud.test.
+... and your *ownCloud* instance should be available at `http://owncloud.test`.

 ## Troubleshooting